Kathy Andrade - Was an extraordinary friend to LaborArts and to working people everywhere.

 Ordinary People, Extraordinary Lives, on the occasion of the 20th anniversary paperback edition of the Bernhardt and Bernstein book Ordinary People, Extraordinary Lives, A Pictorial History of Workers in New York City.

-HENRY FONER, good friend and cherished colleague, died on January 11, 2017 at the age of 97.
-He will be missed by many.
-Find recordings of him singing some of his songs in our Thursdays TiIl Nine and Play it Again, Sam exhibits, and information about his book of verse here.
+CALLING UP HENRY celebrated the life of our good friend and cherished colleague Henry Foner.
+Find recordings of Henry singing some of his songs in our Thursdays TiIl Nine and Play it Again, Sam exhibits, and information about his book of verse here.

 Remembering Ralph Fasanella - featuring twelve remarkable paintings by this socially engaged artist who was often called an "aftist of the people."

 Meet Us in St. Louis - A collection of Labor Art from around the country and across the century.
 Start with the image of the week and add your observations.